James VI and I gave his name to the King James Version by royal sponsorship, not by personally translating the Bible.

 Explore the monumental role of William Tyndale in translating the Bible into English, his influence on future translations, and the controversies that surrounded his work.
 Discover Tyndale's lasting legacy in the landscape of Christianity and English literature.

-WILLIAM TYNDALE: How We Got the Bible
+William Tyndale: How We Got the Bible

 William Tyndale’s Bible for the People